 Experts say Turkey is especially vulnerable because various terrorists operate there.

 ISIS has a reason to detest Turkey.
 The country is helping the U.S.-led coalition attack ISIS targets in neighboring Iraq and Syria.
 Turkey allows coalition planes to fly raids from its territory.

-Adding to the list of enemies, Turkey resumed hostilities with the PKK – Kurdish militant separatists – last year after a ceasefire broke down.
+Adding to the instability: Last year, Turkey resumed hostilities with the PKK, Kurdish militant separatists, after a two-year cease fire broke down.